studioml/studio/README.md

 to work with distributed queues and cloud workers, those will be tested as well, otherwise, respective tests will be skipped.
 Total test runtime (when run in parallel as in command line above) should be no more than 10 minutes.
 Most of the tests are I/O limited, so parallel execution speeds up things quite a bit.
 The longest test is gpu cloud worker test in EC2 cloud (takes about 500 seconds due to installation of the drivers / CUDA on the EC2 instance).

-## Example usage

-Start visualizer:

-    studio

-Run your jobs:

-    studio-runner myfile.py

-You can see results of your job at http://127.0.0.1:5000.
-Run `studio-runner --help` for a full list of options.

 ## Authentication
 Both studio and studio-runner use same authentication tokens for database backend.
 The tokens are valid for 1 hour,